Back to Blog

 There are several property-based peer-to-peer platforms on the market, some more established than others, so it’s important to check the criteria and credentials of the platform you choose.
 Assuming your project passes the platform’s credit checks, it will be marketed to its investors.
 The risk is that the project is not fully funded by its close at which point it is withdrawn from the platform and you are back to square one.
 Rates can be high as the platform has to offer attractive rates to investors as well as factor in its own margins and fees.

-Here at LendInvest, we offer loans rather than equity through products like property development finance, bridging loans and auction finance.
-You can see lending products for every kind of property project on our full product page.
+Here at LendInvest, we offer loans rather than equity through products like property development finance and bridging loans

 While there are investors of various types providing the capital on the other side of our platform, they are at arm’s length and you don’t have to do the work to find them.
 The availability of the funding is also guaranteed for all loans that are agreed – there’s no waiting and seeing if investors will take it up.
 Rates are competitive and not dissimilar to those that you would expect to pay to a bank if it was to have an appetite to lend.